 Date for review to be initiated by

 Name of school/setting

 Name of child

 Date of birth

 Group/class/form

 Medical condition or illness

 Medicine

 Name/type of medicine (as described on the container)

 Expiry date

 Dosage and method

 Timing

 Special precautions/other instructions

 Are there any side effects that the school/setting needs to know about?

 Self-administration - y/n

 Procedures to take in an emergency

 NB: Medicines must be in the original cor ntainer as dispensed by the pharmacy

+GP Contact Details

+Signature of Healthcare Professional (if required)

 Contact Details

 Name

 Daytime telephone no.

 Relationship to child

 Address

-I understand that I must deliver the medicine personally to [agreed member of staff]

-consent to school/setting staff administering me wledge, accurate at the time of writing and I give edicine in accordance with the school/setting policy.
-I writing, if there is any change in dosage or frequency of Signature(s) Date
+I understand that I must deliver the medicine personally to [agreed member of staff] consent to school/setting staff administer y knowledge, accurate at the time of writing and I give ing medicine in accordance with the school/setting po y, in writing, if there is any change in dosage or freque ed. olicy.
+I Signature(s) Date